Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Constructing the counterterm

 \section{Constructing the counterterm}

-In this section we shall examine the anomaly cancellation for $l \ge 3$, while leaving the treatment of $l= 2$ to section~\ref{sec:n=2}.
 As already discussed in the beginning of section~\ref{sec:Mathematical_preliminaries}, eight-dimensional $\mathcal{N}=1$ theories suffer from a composite $\U(1)$ anomaly.
 The anomalous phase raised in the local $\U(1)$ gauge transformation $(\phi \rightarrow \phi +\Sigma)$ is \lceq{ \Delta_G = - \int \Sigma X_8(R ,\mathcal{F}) \, . } A direct way to cancel the anomalous phase is to add the local counterterm \lceq{ \mathcal{S}_\phi = \int \phi X_8(R,\mathcal{F}) \, , } where $\phi$ parametrizes the local $\U(1)$ gauge symmetry.
 When we apply the $\U(1)$ gauge transformation $\phi \rightarrow \phi + \Sigma$, $\delta \mathcal{S}_\phi$ can cancel the anomalous phase above.
 But the drawback is that the local counterterm is not invariant under $\SO(2, l ;\R)$ symmetry transformations, as shown in the equation~(\ref{eq:sec5_compensatingU(1)}) \lceq{ \delta_M \phi = - \arg \left(j(M,Z)\right) \, . } Here $\delta_M$ indicates an $\SO(2,l;\R)$ gauge transformation with respect to the element $M$.
 Since the compensating $\U(1)$ transformation is the argument of the automorphy factor, it is natural to construct the counterterm by using modular forms on generalized upper-half plane and it is of the form \lceq{ \mathcal{S} = \frac{1}{r} \int \arg (\Psi(Z)) X_8 (R,\mathcal{F}) \, , } where $\Psi(Z)$ satisfies the modular property~(\ref{eq:modular_form}).
 We have already seen that the continuous symmetry group should be discretized since no suitable functions that can maintain the continuous symmetry.
 As mentioned in section~\ref{sub:orthogonal_modular_forms} the analogue of $\SL(2;\Z)$ in $\mathcal{N}=2$ case is the discrete modular group $\SG(L)$ with respect to the lattice $L$ of signature $(2,l)$.
 Such a discrete lattice $L$ will be the root lattice of the gauge group $G$ (or contain the sublattices which are the root lattices of the gauge group $G$).
 Hence the anomaly cancellation may lead to nontrivial restrictions on the lattices $L$ (on the gauge groups $G$).